HarishaAmeen/ansible-django/roles/django/README.md

 To install it on virtual environment, with a default project created: ansible-playbook django.yml --extra-vars 'is_virtualenv=true create_project=true'

-Variables:
-# configure env
+Variables
 pip_pkg: 'python-pip' #python pip package name to install
 is_virtualenv: false  #if false, django will not be installed in a virtual environment.
 By default it is false, can be overriden by command line extra vars argument.
 user: django          #Default django installation user
 user_home: "/home/{{user}}" #Django installation user home directory

-#django project specific vars
 project_name: my_website                         #Default django project name, can be overriden by command line arguments.
 project_dir: "{{user_home}}/{{project_name}}"    #Project directory
 migrate: true                                    #To bootstrap the database on more recent versions of Django
 server_port: 8000                                #django web application listen port